Melbourne Research Alliance to End Violence against women and their children (MAEVe)

 Watch recordings from recent MAEVe seminars

 MAEVe is run under the auspices of the Melbourne Social Equity Institute.
-Founded by Professor Kelsey Hegarty and Professor Cathy Humphreys, MAEVe is now co-chaired by Professor Cathy Vaughan, Professor Kate McGregor, Associate Professor Kristin Diemer and Associate Professor Laura Tarzia.
-The steering committee is a diverse mix of academics from across The University of Melbourne.
-MAEVe offers a platform to explore the problem of violence against women and their children through a range of perspectives, disciplines and contexts.
+Founded by Professor Kelsey Hegarty and Professor Cathy Humphreys, MAEVe is now co-chaired by Dr Minerva Kyei-Nimakoh and Dr Stephen Burrell.
+The steering committee is made up of a diverse mix of academics from across the University of Melbourne.

 Why Research Violence Against Women and their Children?